Prelios, Fortress to buy UniCredit bad debt unit, run it as partners

-MILAN (Reuters) - Italy’s Prelios (PCRE.MI) and U.S. asset manager Fortress (FIG.N), which are expected to buy UniCredit’s debt collector unit UCCMB, will sign a 10-year partnership to jointly manage UCCMB bad debt, Prelios said.
+MILAN, Nov 5 (Reuters) - Italy’s Prelios and U.S. asset manager Fortress, which are expected to buy UniCredit’s debt collector unit UCCMB, will sign a 10-year partnership to jointly manage UCCMB bad debt, Prelios said.

 “UniCredit has entered in exclusive talks with Prelios and Fortress for the sale of UCCMB, which should be finalised in the near future,” the Italian real estate company said on Wednesday, confirming what sources told Reuters last month.